From Dyson Models to Many-Body Quantum Chaos: SYK with a single impurity: from single particle to many-body

-Among all possible graphs \(G\), we choose \emph{small-world} graphs~\cite{watts1998collective,barabasi} as it was shown in Ref.~\onlinecite{kim2022operator} that operator delocalization --- for the quadratic part of the Hamiltonian defined in Eq.~\eqref{eq:SYK2_4_Hamiltonian} --- is sensitive to the parameters \(p,k\) defining this family of graphs.
+Among all possible graphs \(G\), we choose \emph{small-world} graphs~\cite{watts1998collective,barabasi}, since it was shown in Ref.~\onlinecite{kim2022operator} that certain dynamical features, like the operator delocalization, for the quadratic part of the Hamiltonian in Eq.~\eqref{eq:SYK2_4_Hamiltonian} is sensitive to the parameters \(k\) and \(p\) defining this family of graphs.
 More precisely, these parameters are an integer \(k\) and a probability \(p \in [0,1]\).
-The procedure to generate graph samples is called the Watts-Strogatz algorithm~\cite{watts1998collective} and works as follows: for a given value of \(k\), the algorithm starts by generating the regular circulant network in which each vertex is connected to its \(2k\) nearest neighbors.
-Edges are then randomly rewired with probability \(p\), keeping the graph connected and avoiding both self loops and edge duplications.
-Importantly, the number of edges in the graph depends on \(k\) only, \(n_E = k N\), while its locality properties are controlled by \(p\), interpolating between a regular lattice and a random Erd\"os-Renyi graph~\cite{Erdos1959on, gilbert195random}.
-In the following, we fix \(k = 2\) and we work at different values of \(p\).
-For a visual representation of this kind of graphs at small and large values of \(p\) we refer to Fig.~\ref{fig:plot_r-ratios_low_large_p_comparison}.
+Small-world graph samples are generated by the Watts-Strogatz algorithm~\cite{watts1998collective} which works as follows: for a given value of \(k\), start by generating a regular circulant network in which each vertex is connected to its \(2k\) nearest neighbors.
+Edges are then randomly rewired with probability \(p\), keeping the graph connected and avoiding self-loops and edge duplications \footnote{It should be emphasized that in Ref.~\onlinecite{watts1998collective}, the constraint on the graph remaining connected after the rewiring procedure \textit{is not} imposed.
+For this reason, the Newman-Watts variant of the algorithm \cite{newman19993renormalization} is sometimes preferred in the literature on small-world graphs.
+In this study, we have generated the graphs using the Julia package \texttt{Graphs.jl} \cite{Graphs}, which provides a routine to generate graphs according to the Watts-Strogatz algorithm but with the extra constraint of keeping the graph connected.}.
+Importantly, the number of edges in the graph depends on \(k\) only, \(n_E = k N\), while its locality properties are controlled by \(p\), interpolating between a regular lattice (for \(p=0\)) and a random Erd\"os-Renyi graph~\cite{Erdos1959on, gilbert195random} (for \( p \approx 1 \)).
+In the following, we fix \(k = 2\), to keep the model as sparse as possible while maintaining local loops.
+We then parametrically vary \(p\) from \(0\) to \(1\).

-The roles of the two different terms appearing in Eq.~\eqref{eq:SYK2_4_Hamiltonian} are visually explained in Fig.~\ref{fig:foliation}.
-The space of many-body operators splits in a foliation-like structure, with each leaf containing operators of definite size.
-The first, quadratic terms, induce the delocalization of operators of a given size: they create superposition of operators within a leaf without inducing jumps between leaves.
-In contrast, the quartic term acts as a \emph{leaf changing operator}: it only moves operators from one leaf to another, inducing operator growth without delocalization.